jnbellefuil/waste-classifier/README.md

 # waste-classifier
-Introduction
-With the escalating global waste crisis and increased emphasis on sustainability, accurate and efficient waste sorting is critical for improving recycling rates and reducing landfill overflow.
+Introduction: With the escalating global waste crisis and increased emphasis on sustainability, accurate and efficient waste sorting is critical for improving recycling rates and reducing landfill overflow.
 This project explores the use of deep learning and machine learning models to classify waste images into nine distinct categories using the RealWaste Image Classification dataset.
 By